LLNL/MDAS/README.md

 # MSU Disentanglement Analysis Software (MDAS)

 This software is used to disentangle the forced and unforced components of tropospheric temperature change over the satellite era (after 1979) using maps of surface temperature change as a predictor.
 In general, the software assembles training datasets (from pre-computed surface temperature trend maps and domain averaged tropospheric warming rates), trains statistical/machine learning (ML) algorithms, applies the trained statistical/ML model to climate model data and observations, and then saves the results.
-A leave-one-out approach is used in which the statistical/ML models are iteratively trained on (N-1) climate model and then applied to the remaining climate model (and observations).
+A leave-one-out approach is used in which the statistical/ML models are iteratively trained on (N-1) climate models and then applied to the remaining climate model (and observations).
 Each model includes a large ensemble of model simulations (i.e., >9 members).
-The software relies on scikit-learn ridge regression, PLS regression, and neural network algorithms.
+The software relies on scikit-learn ridge regression, PLS regression, and neural network algorithms (Pedregosa et al., 2011).

 ### Accompanying Data and Manuscript